BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 although, when using `dumps`, python may use methods to marshal your data that are different to the ones explained here.
-It may use references, for example, which we won't cover in this post.
+It may use references, for example, which won't be covered in this post.

 ### Other basic values